boop-bap/lead-sniffer-typescript/README.md

 A joke manager monorepo based on clean architecture principles and RESTful API conventions.
 It consists of two main applications: API and BlazorApp.
 The project is designed to ensure a clear separation of concerns, maintainability, and scalability.

 # Current functionality
-Adding and deleting jokes, and saving them in an SQL database using a UI.
+Adding and deleting jokes, and saving them in an SQL database through a UI.

 # Project Structure
 ## API